wtclarke/fsl_mrs/docs/user_docs/data_handling.rst

 :code:`mrs_tools merge` takes two or more files and merges them along a specified dimension e.g. :code:`--dim DIM_EDIT`.

 :code:`mrs_tools reorder` permutes the dimensions of an existing NIfTI-MRS file.
 For example, the 5th through 7th dimensions can be changed from :code:`DIM_COIL, DIM_DYN, DIM_EDIT` to :code:`DIM_DYN, DIM_EDIT, DIM_COIL` using :code:`--dim_order DIM_DYN DIM_EDIT DIM_COIL`.

+:code:`mrs_tools conjugate` takes a single file and conjugates the time-domain data, resulting in a flip of the frequency axis.